CodenWizFreak/HackSynthesis_Omicode/README.md

-Here’s a GitHub README for your hackathon project, detailing your Streamlit app and blockchain implementation:

----

 # HackSynthesis Omicode

 Welcome to **HackSynthesis Omicode**!
 This project aims to enhance disaster preparedness by providing insights into potential natural calamities through machine learning, along with a relief fund collection gateway on the blockchain.